 The term “provenance” (from the Latin provenire, to come forth, originate) denotes the origin or source of a person or object.
-Art experts use it to designate the succession of documented holders or owners of a cultural asset as well as the sequence of changes in possession and ownership.
-Reconstructing an unbroken chain of custody for an artifact whenever possible is no less important than accurate dating and attribution to a creator.
+Art experts use it to designate the succession of documented holders or owners of an artifact as well as the sequence of changes in possession and ownership.
+Reconstructing a continuous chain of custody for an art object whenever possible is no less important than accurate dating and attribution.

 In conformance with the ICOM Code of Ethics, the Öffentliche Kunstsammlung, the public art collection of Basel, and its advisory board of trustees regard the commitment to an honest and transparent approach to the history of its holdings as a moral obligation and standard of scholarly excellence.
 The museum has also pledged to adhere to the Washington Principles.
 Released in 1998 and adopted by 44 countries, the Washington Principles affirm the signatories’ commitment to proactively and vigilantly assist in the identification of Nazi-looted art as well as forced sales executed under pressure from the Nazi regime in Germany and the German-occupied areas.